-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/COMMENTS SECTION I (continued): NON-NEGOTIABLE CRITE RIA Non-Negotiable 2.
-FOCUS ON MAJOR FOR GRADES K-8 ONLY This program contains 21 topics.
-Of the 24, WORK: The large majority of points in each grade K-8 are devoted to the major work of the grade, and the majority of points in each High School course are devoted to widely applicable prerequisites.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/COMMENTS SECTION I (continued): NON-NEGOTIABLE CRITE ERIA Non-Negotiable 2.
+FOCUS ON MAJOR WORK: The large majority of points in each grade K-8 are devoted to the major work of the grade, and the majority of points in each High School course are devoted to widely applicable prerequisites.
 This criterion applies to fixed form or CAT assessments, whether summative assessments or a set of interim/benchmark assessments.
-Item banks also should reflect the proportions For grades K-8, each grade/course's assessments meet or exceed the following score-point distributions for the major work of the grade.
-85% of the total points in grades K-2 align exclusively to the major work of the grade.
-75% of the total points in grades 3-5 align exclusively to the major work of the grade.
-65% of the total points in grades 6-8 align exclusively to the major work of the grade.
-No 12 address major work of grade 7 (approximately 57%).
+Item banks also should reflect the proportions in the metrics.
+FOR GRADES K-8 ONLY For grades K-8, each grade/course's assessments meet or exceed the following score-point distributions for the major work of the grade. • 85% of the total points in grades K-2 align exclusively to the major work of the grade. • 75% of the total points in grades 3-5 align exclusively to the major work of the grade. • 65% of the total points in grades 6-8 align exclusively to the major work of the grade.
+No This program contains 22 topics.
+Of the 22, only 15 address major work of grade 3 (approximately 68%).
 Teachers can assign topics for students at their discretion, including content and number of questions.
-This means that each assessment will vary, and so it is impossible to say that the point distributions for major work will be adhered to by the individual teacher users. in the metrics.
-FOR HIGH SCHOOL ONLY Yes No As applicable to the grade level assessment being reviewed.
-For high school, aligned assessments or sets of assessments meet or exceed the following score-point distribution: • 50% of the total points in high school align to content of Common Core State Standards identified as widely applicable prerequisites for a range of college majors, postsecondary programs, and careers.
+This means that each assessment will vary, and so it is impossible to say that the point distributions for major work will be adhered to by the individual teacher users.
+Yes No As applicable to the grade level assessment being reviewed.
+FOR HIGH SCHOOL ONLY For high school, aligned assessments or sets of assessments meet or exceed the following score-point distribution: • 50% of the total points in high school align to content of Common Core State Standards identified as widely applicable prerequisites for a range of college majors, postsecondary programs, and careers.
 4 N/A